apelade/sto/README.md

 __`cake test`__

 - Startup args in the Cakefile configure testing options.
-- Currently nees model objects in db with "test" for all fields
+- Currently needs model objects in db with "test" for all fields